-Dr. Ashland O. Brown is currently a professor of Mechanical Engineering at the University of the Pacific's School of Engineering and Computer Science.
-He served as a program director in the Mechanical/Civil Engineering section of the National Science Foundation from 1998 to 1999.
-He served as dean of engineering at the University of the Pacific from 1991 to 1998, and dean of engineering technology at South Carolina State University from 1989 to 1991.
-He served as an engineering group manager for Body Structures Design Group at General Motor Corporation in the Warren Technical Center from 1984 to 1989.
-Dr. Brown was also an engineering principal engineer for a number of engine, and structural design groups at Ford Motor Company from 1977 to 1984.
-He was a research engineer at Eastman Kodak Corporation from 1974 to 1977.
-Dr. Brown received both his M.S. and his Ph.D. in Mechanical Engineering from the University of Connecticut at Storrs, CT in 1970 and 1974 respectively.
-He earned his B.S. in Mechanical Engineering from Purdue University at West Lafayette, Ind. in 1966.
-He is currently the PI at the University of the Pacific for the four-year collaborative National Science Foundation TUES DUE grant entitled Improving Learning for Undergraduate Engineering Programs using Finite Element Learning Modules.
-This is a joint collaboration award with the University of Texas, in Austin.
-He has authored approximately 50 papers with over 20 using finite element learning modules in undergraduate engineering.
-He was the PI for the initial four year, NSF CCI grant entitled The Finite Element Method Exercises for Use in Undergraduate Engineering Programs.
+Ashland O. Brown, Ph.D, P.E. is currently a Professor of Mechanical Engineering at the University of the Pacific School of Engineering and Computer Science.
+He served as a Program Director in the Mechanical/ Civil Engineering Section of the National Science foundation from 1998 to 1999.
+He served as Dean of Engineering at the University of the Pacific from 1991 to 1998, and Dean of Engineering Technology at South Carolina State University from 1989 to 1991.
+He served as a Engineering Group Manager for Body Structures Design Group at General Motor Corporation in the Warren Technical Center from 1984 to 1989, and served as a Engineering Principal Engineer for a number of engine, and structural design groups at Ford Motor Company from 1977 to 1984.
+He served as a Research Engineer at Eastman Kodak Corporation from 1974 to1977.
+He received his M.S.(1970) and Ph.D.(1974) in mechanical engineering from the University of Connecticut in Storrs, CT and his B.S.
+(1966) in mechanical engineering from Purdue University in West Lafayette, IN.
+He is currently the PI at the University of the Pacific for the four year Collaborative National Science Foundation TUES DUE grant entitled" Improving Learning for Undergraduate Engineering Programs using Finite Element Learning Modules" a joint collaboration award with The University of Texas, in Austin.
+He has authored approximately 50 papers with over 20 on using finite element learning modules in undergraduate engineering.
+He was the PI for the initial four year NSF CCI grant entitled" The Finite Element Method Exercises for use in Undergraduate Engineering Programs